There are lots of easy steps people can take every day to help prevent crime. Think about taking these simple steps to protect your home and car.

 - Keep landscaping trimmed to maintain visibility and reduce access to windows, doors, or upper levels.

-- Don’t leave ladders or other devices that allow upper-level access unsecured and around your home.
+- Don’t leave ladders or devices that allow upper-level access unsecured and around your home.

 - Alarm systems are an effective deterrent.
 Be sure to post signs and stickers that come with alarms.
 If you do install one, be sure to apply for a security alarm permit.